 We see the centuries-old Castle of Oswiecim, the oldest building in town.
-The Yizkor book speaks of legends, demons that roamed through the city at night: “They looked like Germans, whom it was extremely dangerous to encounter.”
+The Yizkor book speaks of legends, demons that roamed through the city at night: Long before the war, the demons “looked like Germans, whom it was extremely dangerous to encounter.”
 In time, the castle became Nazi headquarters.
 Even innocent photos and captions of a castle curl like smoke back to the war.

 We see a document by which an Oswiecim nobleman donated a plot of land in 1588 for a shul and Jewish cemetery.
 Then, for the Jews, came blood libels and high taxes, prohibitions against this and restrictions against that.
 In 1656 an invading army — not from Germany but from Sweden — burnt Oswiecim to the ground.
 In 1723, there were 23 tax-paying Jewish residents.
 By the 1900s, Jews owned the majority of the Oswiecim’s businesses and built 30 shuls for the 8,000 Jews, including the 2,000-seat Great Synagogue (the only shul that davened Ashkenaz).
 The town had a mikveh, yeshivas, Jewish athletic organizations, a slaughterhouse; and enough communal organizations to service a metropolis.